surrealwaffle/bsp_exorcist/README.md

 incorrect splitting planes.

 The leaves of a 3D BSP tree form disjoint, convex volumes defined by splitting planes of each leaf.
-The splitting planes either divide the leaf from other leaves or interior volume (within the BSP) from exterior volume (outside the BSP).
+The splitting planes either divide the leaf from other leaves, OR interior volume (within the BSP) from exterior volume (outside the BSP).
 The planes which divide interior from exterior have associated surface data.
 In the presence of double-sided surfaces, planes which divide two interior volumes may also have surface data.